Autumn in Big Tree Country: a Week in Highland Perthshire, Part Two

 Last week’s blog was all about what we got up to in the first half of our trip to Highland Perthshire.
 Before we arrived, the weather forecast was so bad that I wasn’t sure we’d be doing enough walks to fill one blog post, let alone two!
 But maybe the Met Office was being overly pessimistic, because in the end we did manage to get out somewhere every day.
 This blog post is about the second half of the week, so if you missed last week’s post, go back and read it to find out about the earlier walks we did.

 This post contains affiliate links.
-As an Amazon associate, I will earn a small commission from qualifying purchases, at no additional cost to you, which helps me offset the cost of running this blog.
+As an Amazon and Sykes associate, I will earn a small commission from qualifying purchases, at no additional cost to you, which helps me offset the cost of running this blog.
 I only link to products I have purchased myself and which I genuinely recommend.

 St Fillans View over Loch Earn